Charles1625/crop-production-ontology/README.md

 The aim of machine-learning solutions for crop production will be to establish how what happens to crops affects what is produced from them.

-Data on the former is often not directly, or uniquely related to the latter.
+Data on the former is often neither directly, nor uniquely related to the latter.
 For example:

 - in spatial terms, operations and observations may relate to an area which intersects with that of the crop, but is not coterminous with it,
 - in temporal terms, the growth of the crop will be affected by soil type, and previous cropping.